-- There are many instances of masculine noun form that refer to the Quran or the scripture to be a reminder but here are a few to cite as examples:
+- There are many instances of dhik’r in the masculine noun form that refer to the Quran or the scripture to be a reminder but here are a few to cite as examples:

 [15:6] And they said, “O you upon whom the reminder (al-dhik’ru) has been sent down, you are crazy.”

-Note: It is a divine promise to preserve the revealed Quran mentioned here as the reminder.
+Note: It is a divine promise to protect the revealed Quran mentioned here as the reminder.

-[16:44] We provided them with the proofs and the scriptures.
-And we sent down to you the reminder (al-dhik’ra), to proclaim for the people everything that is sent down to them, perhaps they will reflect.
+[16:44] With the clear proofs and the Psalms.
+And we have sent down to you the reminder (al-dhik’ra) that you may clarify to the people that which has been sent down to them, and that they may reflect.

 Note: The Quran was sent down to you (Muhammad), which is referred to the reminder here.

 [21:2] When a reminder (dhikrin) comes to them from their Lord, that is new, they listen to it heedlessly.